 Q: Do Brandman graduate programs require a thesis or dissertation?

-Degree programs in The Marybelle and S. Paul School of Nursing and Health Professions emphasize clinical and applied practice.
-Early in their programs, students are connected with mentors who will guide them through the development of their capstone projects.
-Students complete the capstone project during the last half of their program of study.
-Projects take many forms but must demonstrate the student's ability to do original scholarly work in their chosen discipline and must meet the requirements set by the applicable licensing/certification/accreditation organization.
+Degree programs in the Marybelle and S. Paul School of Nursing and Health Professions emphasize clinical and applied practice.
+Early in their programs, students are connected with faculty mentors who will guide them through the development of their Clinical Scholarly Research projects.
+Students complete the Clinical Scholarly Research project during the last half of their program of study.
+Projects take many forms, but must demonstrate the student’s ability to do original scholarly work in their chosen discipline and must meet the requirements set by the applicable licensing/certification/accreditation organization.

 Q: Does Brandman offer degrees for primary care nurse practitioners?

-The BSN to DNP degree in the Adult-Geriatric Primary Care Nurse Practitioner and the Family Psychiatric and Mental Health Nurse Practitioner specialty programs are considered primary care nurse practitioner specialties. .
+The BSN to DNP degree in the Adult-Gerontology Primary Care Nurse Practitioner and the Psychiatric and Mental Health Nurse Practitioner specialty programs are considered primary care nurse practitioner specialties.
 The other three specialties in the BSN to DNP degree programs are acute care specialties.
 Students pursuing a Post-Master's to DNP degree may be from any advanced practice specialty.

 Q: Does Brandman allow nurses with a Master's degree in Nursing, who are not advanced practice nurses, to enter the Post-Master's to DNP program?